ChrisAleksey/mockee.ai/cline_docs/activeContext.md

 - Required dependencies (`yt-dlp`, `bun`) were installed.
 - Server cloned, built, and added to `cline_mcp_settings.json`.
 - Completed test task for environment variable configuration and reverted back to original state.
+- Added all BRCT framework files and updated dependencies to GitHub repository.
+- Successfully committed and pushed changes to the main branch.

 **Next Steps:**